FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ### Configuring PostgreSQL node with TimescaleDB configurations

-Before proceeding further make sure you have added environment variables for your TimescaleDB configuration details, for more information refer to [Using environment variables with Node-RED](/blog/2023/01/environment-variables-in-node-red/).
+Before proceeding, make sure you have added environment variables for your TimescaleDB configuration details.
+For more information, refer to [Using environment variables with Node-RED](/blog/2023/01/environment-variables-in-node-red/).

 1. Drag a PostgreSQL node onto the canvas and double-click on it.
 2. Click on the edit icon next to the Server input field to add configuration details in the PostgreSQL config node.